-- 107) Clamping or removing vehicles can only take place after a PCN has been issued for a contravention at the location where the vehicle will be clamped or from where the vehicle will be removed. - 108) In most cases the choice of whether to clamp or remove will be influenced by the type of contravention and where it is committed and then by the availability of resources or equipment. - 109) There are regulations in the TMA 2004 which state when you have to wait either 15 or 30 minutes after the issue of a PCN before clamping or removing a vehicle and when you can immediately clamp or remove a vehicle after the issue of a PCN.
+- 107) Clamping or removing vehicles can only take place after a PCN has been issued for a contravention at the location where the vehicle will be clamped or from where the vehicle will be removed. - 108) In most cases the choice of whether to clamp or remove will be influenced by the type of contravention and where it is committed and then by the availability of resources or equipment. - 109) The General Regulations [for clamping] and the Removal and Disposal of Vehicles (Amendment) (England) Regulations 2007 [for removals] state when you have to wait either 15 or 30 minutes after the issue of a PCN before clamping or removing a vehicle and when you can immediately clamp or remove a vehicle after the issue of a PCN.
 Vehicles not identified as persistent evaders that are parked in a parking place must not be removed until 30 minutes have elapsed since the end of any period of paid parking.